Google Ads offers a variety of keyword matching options when it comes to controlling who sees your ads.

 If you see that people are using an exact search phrase over and over again, consider creating an Ad Group with just that exact phrase.
 It could give you a great ROI.

-Another great thing you can do with Broad Match Modifier is to modify intent within the search phrase.
+Another great thing you can do is modify intent within the search phrase.

 Remember: there are some words in search terms that carry purchase intent.
 People who use those words are generally ready to open up their wallets.